The Two Synod Solution

 program, the congregation's

-may petition and apply to their
+apply to their respective

 Presbytery for a duly